Looking After Artificial Grass

 - Go through your artificial grass yard and garden and remove any animal droppings or urine as quickly as possible.

 - When there’s poop on synthetic turf, wait for it to dry out, and then remove it with a stiff piece of cardboard or plastic.

-- If it has already dried out on the artificial grass blades, you can use a garden hose to spray away any waste that remains.
+- If it has already dried out on the artificial grass blades, you can use a garden hose to spray away any remaining waste.

 Learn How to Remove Stains to Keep Your Turf Looking Beautiful